jacopotagliabue/jacopotagliabue.github.io/index.md

 My recent research is in (mostly) applied and (sometimes) theoretical topics at the intersection of language, learning and retrieval.

-I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I've been involved in organizing many NLP events (COLING, ECONLP, ECNLP, EMNLP).
-My work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477) and [Nature journals](https://www.nature.com/articles/s41598-022-23052-9): our work on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.
+I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I've been involved in many NLP and IR events (COLING, ECONLP, ECNLP, EMNLP, SIRIP).
+My work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477) and [Nature journals](https://www.nature.com/articles/s41598-022-23052-9): our paper on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.

-As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave small contributions to a bunch of topics outside "traditional A.I.": archeology, [agent-based models](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4), [political science](https://www.researchgate.net/publication/367524368_Voting_fast_and_slow_Ballot_order_and_likeability_effects_in_the_Five_Star_Movement's_2012_online_primary_election).
+As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave small contributions to a bunch of topics outside "traditional A.I.": computational social sciences, [agent-based models](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4), [political science](https://www.researchgate.net/publication/367524368_Voting_fast_and_slow_Ballot_order_and_likeability_effects_in_the_Five_Star_Movement's_2012_online_primary_election).

 _Current interests_: multi-modal representations.

 ## Old stuff

-In previous lives, I managed to get a Ph.D., work for a professional basketball team, simulate a pre-Columbian civilization and give an academic talk on videogames (among others improbable "achievements").
+In previous lives, I managed to get a Ph.D., simulate a pre-Columbian civilization and give an academic talk on videogames (among others improbable "achievements").

 Some time before [Brad Pitt's movie](https://en.wikipedia.org/wiki/Moneyball_(film)), I led one of the first [attempts](public/isport_gazzetta.pdf) of running sophisticated analytics for a professional basketball [team](http://www.olimpiamilano.com/en/).